rry-web/rynx-browser/README.md

 ## Roadmap

 This is a hobby project, but I'm interested in:
 1. Finishing my i2pd integration implementation.
+    (Done!
+Just run i2pd first and then activate proxy mode in Rynx)
 2. Adding integration support for Model Context Protocol as a workaround to the lack of javascript.
 3. Adding clipboard support so you can copy and paste, especially into the address bar.
 4. Having some support for displaying images and downloading videos, though I'm not entirely sure in what form factor yet.